Atlas975/Notes/0-MachineLearning/Model_metrics.md

 >$$\text{MAE}=\frac{1}{m}\sum_{1}^{m}|y-\hat{y}| $$

 # Classification accuracy
-- Where the prediction is qualitative, the training error rate may be used to find the number of mistakes that made, can be summarized as:
+- Where the prediction is qualitative, the training error rate may be used to find the number of made, can be summarized as:

 > $$\frac{1}{m}\sum_{i=1}^{m}y\neq{\hat{y}}$$
 # F-score / F-statistic